Dist Management in Combination with Active Directory

 Future queries of periods AFTER "Date X" will always return the same User/ID combination on all systems and will be shown correctly.

-For historical queries the old IDs (with low numbers) are saved in the „_DeletedUsers“ per system and mistakes are impossible.
+For historical queries, the old IDs (with low numbers) are saved in the “_DeletedUsers” per system and errors are excluded.
 The conclusion of the historically correct user name for the periods "BEFORE Date X" is technically possible.
 If the archived ID is not found in the active users, it can be queried from the _DeletedUsers.